crisbee/IntroToDataPowerOnDockerLab/README.md

 ### Run it
 Now we can run our new image.
 Because you built the config files and environment settings into the image, you don't have to specify them you run it anymore!
-Everythign is packaged, making deployments fast, controlled, simple, repeatable, and reliable.
+Everything is packaged, making deployments fast, controlled, simple, repeatable, and reliable.

 ````console
 docker run -it -p 9090:9090 mydp:1.0